Festival-goers in the area and an info sign that reads Discrimination and Harassment Free Zone.

 Harassment Contact Person

-The aim is to provide as safe a space as possible for customers, staff and performers at the event.
-At our events, everyone has the right to feel safe without any fear of any kind of discrimination or harassment, sexual or verbal abuse or any other inappropriate behaviour.
-All of us have the right to physical and mental integrity.
+Everyone has the right to feel safe at our events without fear of discrimination or harassment of any kind, sexual or verbal harassment or other inappropriate behaviour.
+We all have the right to physical and psychological integrity.